JHegstad/hello-world/README.md

 # hello-world
-my first repository hello-world still learning, this is for make and commit changes.
+my first repository hello-world.

+Still learning, this is for make and commit changes.